takuoka/TKSubmitTransition/README.md

 ```
 ## TKFadeInAnimator
-This Library suply also FadeIn Transition.
+This Library also supply fade-in Animator Class of (`UIViewControllerAnimatedTransitioning`)

 ### Usage